GurkNathe/Pathfinding-Algorithms/README.md

 This is a Python (3.10+) implementation and visualization of various pathfinding algorithms.

-The graph used is an undirected, unweighted, strongly connected graph.
+The graph used is a static, undirected, unweighted, strongly connected graph (aka, a grid that doesn't change while algorithm is running).

 The visualization is implemented using PyGame.
 Credits to [Tech With Tim](https://www.youtube.com/watch?v=JtiK0DOeI4A).